 Understanding the various types of seeds can be confusing for a new gardener.
 I’ve done my best to keep it simple and give a really basic (and quick) overview so you can choose what’s best for your garden.

-If you would like more beginner gardener tips and tricks, there’s plenty right here: Garden Tips.
+If you would like more beginner gardener tips and tricks, see Seed Starting for Beginners.

 1. Open-pollinated (OP) seeds (also includes most Heirloom seeds)

 3. Genetically-modified seeds (GMO)

 ‘Organic’ refers to how the plants that produce the seed are grown.